bmaunde/guidelines/Guidelines/REST API Guidelines.md

 To achieve these requirements, usage of HTTP parameters is essential as is discussed below.

-It is possible to combine searching, filtering , sorting and paging parameters as desired.
+It is possible to combine searching, filtering, sorting and paging parameters as desired.
 When handling these in a controller, it is advisable to use optional parameters.

 #### Searching
 Searching is an essential requirement that is often incorrectly achieved by using verbs and malformed endpoints.
 Also, searching should not be confused with filtering which is covered in the next section.

-In order to handle searching, a parameter named **query** or **q** for short should be used.
+To handle searching, a parameter named **query** or **q** for short should be used.
 Only if the resource under consideration has a similarly named attributed should a different name be used.
 The parameter should be in the form **?q=\<seach string>**

 An example of a searching endpointis shown below.